InserirAquiNome/crypto/crypto_cat.md

      -e specifies the type of encryption.
 Steghide supports a multitude of encryption schemes, and if this argument is omitted by default, Steghide will use 128-bit AES encryption.
 If you prefer not use encryption, simply type -e none.

 Again I will use the picture of my cat.
+I will create a copy to use.

 `$ cp -av cat_orig.jpg cat_steg.jpg`

+Now I will hide a secret message on it.

 `$ steghide embed -ef secret.txt -cf cat_steg.jpg -e none -Z`

-secret.txt
+This is my secret message, *secret.txt*
 ```
 Soft kitty
 Warm kitty